HighOctave/Mobility_Project_Alyra/backend/README.md

 > [!NOTE]
 > **Projet4 - Unit Tests MobilityToken**

     1. Initialization
       ✔ Should mint initial supply to owner and contract
     2. Mint function
       ✔ Should allow owner to mint new tokens
       ✔ Should prevent non-owners from minting
+    3. beenClaimed function
+      ✔ Should return false for unclaimed reference
+      ✔ Should return true after successful redeem
+      ✔ Should return false for different reference
+      ✔ Should return false for different user
+      ✔ Should revert with invalid reference length

-    3. Redeem function
+    4. Redeem function
       ✔ Should transfer tokens from contract to user
-      ✔ Should prevent redeem when contract has insufficient balance
+      ✔ Should prevent redeem when contract has insufficient balance ✔ Should revert when using invalid boardingref length ✔ Should prevent redeeming same boardingref twice

-    4. sendAndBurn function
+    5. sendAndBurn function
       ✔ Should burn user's tokens and return true
       ✔ Should return false for insufficient balance
       ✔ Should return false for zero amount
+      ✔ Should not emit TokensBurned on failure

-    5. fundContract function
+    6. fundContract function
       ✔ Should allow owner to fund the contract
       ✔ Should prevent non-owners from funding
       ✔ Should handle edge case of overfunding

-    6. Edge cases
+    7. Edge cases
       ✔ Should handle max uint256 values
       ✔ Should handle multiple consecutive operations

-    7. ETH Handling
+    8. ETH Handling
       receive() external payable
         ✔ Should emit LogDepot when receiving ETH
         ✔ Should increase contract ETH balance